georgeflanagin/parsec4/README.md

 Of course, `shred` is not a top-level parser; it is an almost atomic parser that merely gets a word from a whitespace string.

+## Tutorial

+### How does *any* parser work?

+A parser crawls along a string from the beginning to the end if all goes well, and stopping when it has an unrecoverable error if there are problems.
+The string is often called the *text*.
+At some level deep enough inside the parser, it reads the text one byte at a time.
+I mention this because while a parser may be aware of the lines in a file containing the text, it does not proceed a line at a time like the Python function `f.readlines()`.

+As it proceeds, when it finds one or more consecutive bytes that it both recognizes and expects that block of bytes is called a lexeme.
+A lexeme is the smallest unit of whatever language is being parsed other than the character.

+The current position in the text is called the index.
+As lexemes are identified the index advances.
+In parsers like Parsec, the current position is referred to as index zero.
+In other kinds of parsers, the absolute position might be used.

-## How does Parsec work?
+### How does Parsec work?

 Parsec is not itself a parser for *any* language; it is a parser construction kit based on the idea of monads.
+An informal definition of a monad is that it is a function, generally a short function, that transforms its input in some way, returning the transformed object.
-Each monad, whether it is one provided "in the can" by Parsec or something you write or create by combining Parsec's parts, should do this:
+Each monad, whether it is
+one provided "in the can" by Parsec or something you write or create by combining Parsec's parts, should do this: